Nicholas Galitzine: Breakthrough and recognition (2020–present)

 In April 2025, it was announced that Galitzine was set to star opposite Bill Skarsgård in The Mosquito Bowl, directed by Peter Berg and based on a book written by Buzz Bissinger.
 The movie follows the Mosquito Bowl football game during World War II.
 Filming commenced in Queensland in August of that year.
-In May, it was reported that he would lead in The Return Of Stanley Atwell alongside Marisa Abela.
-Galitzine is due to appear in the ensemble cast of The Sheep Detectives, set to release on 8 May 2026.
+Galitzine portrays John McLaughry.
+In May, it was reported that he would lead in The Return Of Stanley Atwell alongside Ella Purnell.
+Galitzine appeared in the ensemble cast of The Sheep Detectives, released on 8 May 2026.
+Galitzine starred as Manfred in 100 Nights of Hero, which released in December 2025.
+It was announced in June 2026 that Galitzine was set to portray Hoyt Richards in a new film.

 Other ventures

 In 2023, Galitzine was named the first global menswear ambassador for the luxury fashion house Fendi.
 He modelled for the brand's Menswear Fall/Winter 2023–24 global campaign.
 In 2024, Galitzine had a partnership with the dating app Bumble.
 The following year, he was named global fragrance ambassador for Emporio Armani.

 Personal life

 Galitzine has attention deficit hyperactivity disorder, being diagnosed as a child.
-He has spoken about dealing with impostor syndrome regarding his success with acting.
+He has spoken about dealing with impostor syndrome regarding his success within acting.
 He supports the football club Arsenal.
+Galitzine was raised in the Greek Orthodox faith.
+Despite some of the characters he has played throughout his career, Galitzine describes his sexual orientation as straight.